edmundcjj/planny-v2/README.md

 This is a self project of my own to practice creating a full stack web application using the various tech stacks.
 A personal itinerary planner where one can plan an itinerary for a holiday trip so that one does not get so lost not knowing what to do during the trip.

+You can view the complete app here - https://itinerary-planner.herokuapp.com/

 ## Getting Started